aatoshem/AWS-CLI-Automation-Scripts/README.md

 # AWS-CLI-Automation-Scripts
-Automates the provisioning and deployment of various AWS resources
+Automates the provisioning and deployment of several AWS resources